Welcome to East of England Apples and Orchards Project. Please click the "More" icon for hints on how to use this website

 Here are some websites of National organisations

 In order to assist conservation, we sell local variety fruit trees for small or large scale plantings.
-Our new 2013 - 14 tree catalogue of the named varieties from all of the seven counties in our region now covers over 240 varieties of apples, pears, plums and cherries.
+Our 2013-14 tree catalogue of the named varieties from all of the seven counties in our region covers over 240 varieties of apples, pears, plums and cherries.
+We only stock bare-root trees and so we will NOT be able to send out any bare root stock again until December 2014.
 Orders can be placed at any time of year but it is best to order early.
-We only stock bare-root trees and these are now being despatched.

 If you would like to support our newly planted EAST OF ENGLAND FRUIT COLLECTION, you might like to consider becoming a Sponsor of a tree for one or more years.
 Have a look at the information leaflet describing the scheme by clicking the link.
 SPONSOR A TREE (108 kb PDF file.
 Acrobat Reader is free from Adobe.com).